pilars-protocols/pilars/src/implementation-and-guidance.md

 ### Applications notes

 Regarding [Protocol 1.7]: Ideally this something that should not be necessary, but if not then work to bring systems into line with PILARS:
-Don’t design or build systems that don't have this exit pathway designed from the start, Don't place data in systems that don't have this already, and Work to add this straight away if existing systems don't have this.
+-  Don’t design or build systems that don't have this exit pathway designed from the start
+-  Don't place data in systems that don't have this already, and
+-  Work to add this straight away if existing systems don't have this.

 ### Metadata Standards and Specifications